 Are there any downsides to leave management apps?
 Probably the biggest consideration for your company is the investment necessary to start using such a tool.
 Fortunately, modern apps often come in the SaaS model—you pay a monthly fee, so you don’t have to spend a lot of money upfront.
 Teamdeck, for instance, would cost you $3.99 per employee per month.
 Considering that this is a price for all features, including timesheets, a resource calendar, and powerful reports, you’re likely to see the return on your investment soon.
 After all, your employees will be able to work more efficiently and avoid unnecessary back-and-forths.

 Do you want to find out how your particular company may benefit from implementing resource management?
-Book a free consultation with Joanna, our customer success expert.
+Schedule a call with Aniela, our customer success expert.
 She will be able to give you a product tour and answer all your questions regarding time off requests and HR processes.